slackapi/slack-github-action/README.md

 ### Proxying HTTPS requests

-If you need to use a proxy to connect with Slack, you can use the `HTTPS_PROXY` or `https_proxy` environment variable.
-In this example we use the Slack App technique, but configuring a proxy works the same way for all of them:
+If you need to use a proxy to connect to Slack, you can use the `proxy` option.
+In this example we use the technique that calls a Slack API method, but configuring a proxy is the same for all techniques:

 ```yaml
 - name: Post to a Slack channel via a proxy